darrarski/swiftui-app-icon-creator/README.md

 Make sure you have selected the build scheme connected with your executable target (`export` in this example).

-Images of your icon should be exported into a directory specified in `exportURL`.
+Images of your icon should be exported into a directory specified in `exportURL` variable.

 ## ☕️ Do you like the project?